tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 Docker stores container logs as JSON files by default, but it includes a built-in driver for logging to Syslog endpoints.
 Both JSON and Syslog messages are easy to parse, contain critical information about each container, and are supported by most logging services.

-Going through the logs for each and service using the command mentioned above is a tediuos and time consuming task.
+Going through the logs for each and service using the command mentioned above is a tedious and time consuming task.
 Hence, the other way to have logs visible for each and every service or a bunch of selective services, we can use the tool, ***syslog-ng*** .
 Using this tool we can keep the logs in a specific location, from where we can read the logs for multiple services at once.

 ### Steps to install the Syslog-NG tool